learn-co-curriculum/single-variable-regression/README.md

 ### A not so simple problem

-Now we know a bit about plotting data and we have written some functions, like the `trace_values`, `layout`, and `plot`, to help us do so.
+Now we know a bit about plotting data and we have written some functions, like `trace_values`, `layout`, and `plot`, to help us do so.
 You can [view them here](https://github.com/learn-co-curriculum/single-variable-regression/blob/master/lib/graph.py).

 ### The benefit of a buck